osmoscraft/osmosnote/packages/server/public/devlog.md

 - Lazy evaluation
   - When moving, treat current state of the DOM as the starting point.
   - Must be efficient at DOM traversal/query/update
+- Multi-views on the same data
+  - Plain text view: use for pattern match, offset positioning
+  - DOM view: use for manipulation

 # Ref